The goalkeeper has one of the most important jobs during a game of soccer.

 It is possible for a goalkeeper to be given yellow and red cards, just like every other player on the field.
 However, it is uncommon but not impossible.

-Most referees choose the free kick or penalty award but sometimes, they will choose the red card if it is the best suited punishment for the foul.
+Most referees choose the free kick or penalty award, but sometimes, they will choose the red card if it is the best-suited punishment for the foul.

-They will choose between the two methods mentioned earlier: either have an outfield player step in or swap out an outfielder with a substitute goalkeeper.
+They will choose between the methods mentioned earlier: either have an outfield player step in or swap out an outfielder with a substitute goalkeeper.

 Either way, the team will still be down a player and still have a goalkeeper to comply with FIFA’s Laws of the Game.